 Note: The Ctrl+click shortcut is useful when you are connecting widely separated blocks or when working with complex models.

 Connect the Bus Connector block to the Scope block by aligning ports:

 Click and drag the Scope block until its input port is aligned with the Bus Connector output port.
 A light blue line appears between the ports.

-Release the mouse button, and then click the blue line to create a black signal line.
+Release the mouse button, and then click the blue arrow.
+The blue arrow changes to a black signal line connecting the blocks.

 Your simple model is almost complete.
 To finish the model, connect the Sine Wave block to the Integrator block.
 This connection is different from the other connections, which all connect output ports to input ports.

 Position the cursor where you want to start a branch line.
 Click, and then drag the cursor away from the line to form a dotted-red line segment.

 Drag the cursor to the Integrator input port, and then release the mouse button.

 The new line, called a branch line, carries the same signal that passes from the Sine Wave block to the Bus block.